minvws/nl-contact-tracing-odds-and-ends/static/README.md

 INFO: kill python process (309617) ok
 ```

-The resulting local html file will be placed in dir 'static_out/').
-This output file can be used to place on public webserver (minus the css and img dirs).
+The resulting local html file will be placed in the 'static_out/' directory.
+This can be used to place on a public webserver (minus the css and img dirs).